dessna12/markdown_editor/README.md

 Files are loaded from the OS and can be saved at the same location.

-> If the screenview is too narrow then the preview doesn't display.
+> If the screenview is too narrow then the preview display on a button in the NavBar.

 ## Getting Started